ayanmaj92/starter-hugo-academic-v5/content/authors/admin/_index.md

   url: "https://www.mpi-sws.org/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests broadly encompass applications of machine learning in decision-making and high-stakes scenarios while ensuring the fairness, robustness and explainability of such systems.
+bio: My research interests broadly encompass applications of machine learning in decision-making and high-stakes scenarios while ensuring the fairness, explainability and robustness of such systems.

 interests:
 - Machine Learning
 - Fairness
+- Explainability
 - Causality
 - Accountability
-- Trustworthiness

 education:
   courses: